Molly MacArthur

-Florence Mary MacArthur (27 October 1893 – 12 January 1972), was an English artist and stage designer who also illustrated a number of books.
-Her work for the stage (always as Molly MacArthur) was first seen in 1923, after which she worked in the theatre continuously until 1958.
+Florence Mary McArthur (27 October 1893 – 12 January 1972), was an English artist and stage designer who also illustrated a number of books.
+Her work for the stage (always as Molly McArthur) was first seen in 1923, after which she worked in the theatre continuously until 1958.

-Biography
+Early life

-She was born Florence Mary MacArthur in Chelsea, London, on 27 October 1893, the second child of the Liberal MP William MacArthur and Florence Creemer (née Clarke).
+She was born Florence Mary McArthur in Chelsea, London, on 27 October 1893, the second child of the Liberal MP William McArthur and Florence Creemer (née Clarke).
 She trained at the Westminster School of Art and was registered as a student in 1915.

-She married James Sinclair Standish Anderson on 15 February 1917.
-Her married name has led to some confusion with children's illustrator Florence Mary Anderson (1889–1945), but MacArthur always used her maiden name for her professional work.
+Creative career

-MacArthur's skill and sensitivity as an artist raised her book illustration beyond the purely decorative, distilling the essence and atmosphere of the texts it accompanied.
+McArthur's skill and sensitivity as an artist raised her book illustration beyond the purely decorative, distilling the essence and atmosphere of the texts it accompanied.
 Her work, often in the form of woodcuts, appeared in books, including: